hmxsqaq/Graphics-TinyRenderer/README.md

 - Phong Shading (with Normal Mapping)

 Normal mapping is a technique used for faking the lighting of bumps and dents.
+Here we calculate TBN matrix in runtime to transform the normal.

 ```c++
 bool fragment(const Vec3 &bc, Color &ret_color) override {